Introduction:

 Structure of NBFC:

-As per revised regulatory framework, now onwards the NBFC will be categorized into Four (4) Level starting from Base layer to Top Layer.
-It has no as such change in comparison to earlier placed draft framework for public comments.
-The finalization of 4 category is more or less based on NBFC size, activity and perceived riskiness.
+As per the revised regulatory framework, from now onwards the NBFC will be categorized into Four (4) Levels starting from the Base layer to Top Layer.
+It has no such change in comparison to the earlier placed draft framework for public comments.
+The finalization of 4 categories is more or less based on NBFC size, activity, and perceived riskiness.

 A) Base Layer:

-It is entry-level and among existing NBFC, most of them fall on this segment.
-This layer includes non-deposit taking NBFC below assets size of INR 1,000 Cr and NBFC-P2P, NBFC-AA, Non-operative Financial Holding Company (NOFHC) and NBFC not availing public funds and not having any customer interface.
+It is entry-level and among existing NBFCs, most of them fall into this segment.
+This layer includes non-deposit-taking NBFCs below assets size of INR 1,000 Cr and NBFC-P2P, NBFC-AA, Non-operative Financial Holding Company (NOFHC) and NBFC not availing public funds and not having any customer interface.

 B) Middle Layer:

-It consists of those NBFC accepting deposit irrespective of size and non-deposit taking NBFCs with assets size of INR 1,000 Cr or more.
-Similarly, the NBFC undertaking activities of Standalone Primary Dealers (SPDs), Infrastructure Debt Fund, Core Investment Company, Housing Finance Company and Infrastructure Finance Companies.
+It consists of those NBFCs accepting deposits irrespective of size and non-deposit-taking NBFCs with assets size of INR 1,000 Cr or more.
+Similarly, the NBFC undertakes activities of Standalone Primary Dealers (SPDs), Infrastructure Debt Funds, Core Investment Companies, Housing Finance Companies, and Infrastructure Finance Companies.

 C) Upper Layer:

-The inclusion of NBFC under this category is based on scoring methodology of year on year, ended 31st March every year.
+The inclusion of NBFC under this category is based on the scoring methodology of year-on-year, ending 31st March every year.
 RBI by way of identified parametric scoring methodology, comprising of quantitative and qualitative parameters shall have a weightage of 70% and 30% respectively.

 D) Top Layer:

-Out of this structure, there are some thump rules of categorization too for NBFC which says: -
+Out of this structure, there are some thump rules of categorization too for NBFC which say: -

-- NBFC-D, CIC, IFC and HFC will be included in Middle Layer or Upper Layer (and not in base layer), as the case may be.
+- NBFC-D, CIC, IFC, and HFC will be included in Middle Layer or Upper Layer (and not in the base layer), as the case may be.
 SPD and IDF will always remain in the Middle Layer.

-- ICC, MFI, Factor and MGC could lie in any of the layers of the regulatory structure depending on the parameters of these scale based regulatory framework.
+- ICC, MFI, Factor, and MGC could lie in any of the layers of the regulatory structure depending on the parameters of this scale-based regulatory framework.

-- Government-owned NBFC shall be placed in the Base Layer or Middle Layer, as the case may be but not in Upper Layer till further notice.
+- Government-owned NBFCs shall be placed in the Base Layer or Middle Layer, as the case may be but not in Upper Layer till further notice.

 Regulatory Changes:

-Upon revised scale based regulatory framework, the major changeover is on following points which are briefly discussed as below: -
+Upon revised scale-based regulatory framework, the major changeover is on the following points which are briefly discussed as below: -

 B) Net Owned Fund: